Jhonatan-Souza/facerecognition/README.md

 # facerecognition

-Face recognition with three different training methods using webcam (Eigen Faces, Fisher Faces and LBPH)
+Face recognition with three differents training methods using webcam (Eigen Faces, Fisher Faces and LBPH)

 First run <b>to_take_pictures .py</b>  to create the webcam database by taking pictures of yourself and someone else (needs to have two different people).
 Press Q to take a picture.